Information Regarding Australian Regulatory Status Under IB Australia

 Australian Regulatory Status

-What is a Wholesale Investor?
+What is a Wholesale Client?

 What is a Professional Investor?

 In order to qualify as a professional investor, you must have an AFSL, be a body regulated by APRA, be a superannuation fund with at least $10 million AUD, be a listed entity or related body corporate thereof, and/or have or control gross assets of at least $10 million AUD.
-If you rely on the financial criteria (i.e. $10 million AUD), or can demonstrate you a related body corporate of a listed company or body regulated by APRA, you will need to complete and submit to IBKR Australia the professional investor declaration contained within the professional investor booklet that we have prepared, which can be downloaded here.
+If you rely on the financial criteria (i.e. $10 million AUD), or can demonstrate you a related body corporate of a listed company or body regulated by APRA, you will need to complete and submit to IB Australia the professional investor declaration contained within the professional investor booklet that we have prepared, which can be downloaded here.
 However, if you meet the criteria by virtue of having an AFSL, being a body regulated by APRA, or are a listed company, no booklet needs to be submitted.

 What about Self-Managed Super Funds (SMSF’s)?

-IBKR Australia have decided to treat all SMSF’s as retail investors, notwithstanding that they may meet the requirements to otherwise be classified as a wholesale or professional investor.
+IB Australia have decided to treat all SMSF’s as retail investors, notwithstanding that they may meet the requirements to otherwise be classified as a wholesale or professional investor.

 What about trusts?